-Jeffrey Johnson, Irene Poli, and Paul Bourgine ASSYST January 2011
+Jeffrey Johnson, Irene Poli, Paul Bourgine and Robert MacKay ASSYST European Centre for Living Technlogy, Venice , 17-19 February 2011

 Over the past decade the Science of Complex Systems has developed considerably.
-It is now widely accepted that the emerging science of complex systems is ICT enabled while most of the practical and theoretical problems in information and communications technologies arise because they are complex multilevel sociotechnical systems.
+It is now widely accepted that the emerging science of complex systems is ICT enabled while most of the practical and theoretical problems in information and communications technologies arise because they are complex multilevel socio-technical systems.
 ICT is revolutionising the concept of data in the sciences.
 Traditional data collection instruments are giving way to massive real time data flows from telephony, electronic transactions and ubiquitous sensors.
 It is now commonplace to see systems modelled as discrete agent interactions with emergent micro- and meso-level dynamics aggregating into continuous upper meso- and macro level dynamics, with higher order emergence as top-down dynamics changing micro-level relationships and substructures.